Dajcok/automatizator/README.md

 # automatizator
-Solution for administrative processes optimization utilizing n8n, Orbeon, Docassemble, AnythingLLM and my own digital signature solution called iDocuments.
+Solution for administrative processes optimization utilizing n8n, Orbeon, Docxtemplater, AnythingLLM and my own digital signature solution called iDocuments.
 It's core is built using Laravel 11 and RabbitMQ

 # For stargazers
 Thank you all for starring this repository!
 It’s exciting to see your interest, so I wanted to share an update on the project's current status.
 We're still in the early stages of development, and unfortunately, I can only dedicate a few hours each week to work on it.
 Because of this, there’s no comprehensive documentation yet, and the setup or contribution process might not be immediately clear.